quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Game-Engine-Architecture_processed/geaa_part62_12.10_Action_St.md

 ---

 #### Additive Blend Trees
-Background context: Section 12.6.5 described additive blending, a binary operation where a single blend weight \( b \) controls the amount of an additive animation that should appear in the output.
+Background context: Section 12.6.5 described additive blending, a binary operation where a single blend weight $b$ controls the amount of an additive animation that should appear in the output.

 :p How does additive blending work?
 ??x
 Additive blending combines an additive clip with a regular skeletal pose using a binary tree structure.
-The blend weight \( b \) determines the effect of the additive clip on the final pose:
+The blend weight $b$ determines the effect of the additive clip on the final pose:
-- When \( b = 0 \), no additive effect.
+- When $b = 0$, no additive effect.
-- When \( b = 1 \), full additive effect.
+- When $b = 1$, full additive effect.

 The implementation ensures that one input is always a difference (additive) pose and the other is a regular pose.
 If multiple additive animations are needed, cascaded binary trees are used:
 ```java